Sound Source Localization for Spatial Mapping of Surgical Actions in Dynamic Scenes: Introduction

 In this paper, we propose a novel paradigm to enable sound localization in dynamic surgical scenes, thereby enhancing digital surgical scene representations to achieve improved contextual understanding for intelligent surgical systems.
 The key contributions of this work can be summarized as follows:

-\begin{itemize} \item We propose a novel concept to generate 4D audio-visual representations of surgical scenes by fusing dynamic point clouds obtained using a RGB-D camera with acoustic localization information obtained from an phased microphone array, also known as acoustic camera. \item To identify relevant frames for event localization, we propose an acoustic event detection stage that is based on a transformer architecture and enables the detection of surgical acoustic events in a continuous surgical sequence to trigger the localization of detected acoustic events. \item We thoroughly evaluate the proposed method with experimental data that has been recorded from a simulated surgical procedure executed by surgical experts in a realistic surgical environment. \end{itemize}
+\begin{itemize} \item We propose a novel concept to generate 4D audio-visual representations of surgical scenes defined by a time-varying visual geometric 3D representation of a surgical scene that is enriched with localized acoustic events occurring at certain points of time or spanning over a defined period.
+Our approach achieves this by fusing dynamic point clouds obtained using a RGB-D camera with acoustic localization information obtained from \revTwo{a} phased microphone array, also known as acoustic camera. \item To identify relevant frames for event localization, we propose an acoustic event detection stage that is based on a transformer architecture and enables the detection of surgical acoustic events in a continuous surgical sequence to trigger the localization of detected acoustic events. \item We thoroughly evaluate the proposed method with experimental data that has been recorded from a simulated surgical procedure executed by surgical experts in a realistic surgical environment. \end{itemize}

-To the best of the author’s knowledge, no comparable approach currently exists within the state of the art.
-The code and associated data will be made publicly available\footnote{The code is available under \url{https://github.com/matthiasseibold/ssl_v2}.
-The associated data will be made available upon acceptance.}.